 Fact: Eight hours is just easy to say – and it is simply the average between seven and nine!
 The majority of adults fall within the seven to nine hour range, with some people needing a little more or a slight bit less.
 Go by how you feel.
 If you’re struggling to get a sufficient amount of sleep, think about why.
 Is it an issue where you don’t make enough time to sleep, or do you suffer from chronic insomnia where you can’t sleep despite trying?
 Or, is there something else getting in the way of a good night’s sleep?
 Talk with your doctor if you can’t get more quality or quantity of sleep despite trying to make it a priority.

 If you’re routinely sleepy and struggle to get out of bed, regardless of the above tips and enough time for a sleep routine, always talk with your doctor to rule out other issues.

 What’s the difference between sleep and rest?
 You might not think of running as resting, but in this podcast we explore the many ways to make our waking hours more restful.

-Congratulations on finishing 14 days to Soulful Sleep!
+Congratulations on finishing Soulful Sleep!
 We hope you’re already feeling well rested, mind, body and soul.
 For more inspirational tips for your personal wellbeing, click here.